Let’s Talk About The Plastic Problem

 • Plastic toothbrush – 500 years

-Erosion from the sea, sunlight and wind breaks down plastic waste into tiny particles.
+Erosion from the sea, sunlight, and wind breaks down plastic waste into tiny particles.
 Plastic that breaks down into pieces less than five millimetres (0.2 inches) in diameter is known as microplastics.
 Microplastics have been found all around the globe, from Mount Everest, the highest peak in the world, to the Mariana Trench, the deepest trough in the sea.
 And these microplastics are invading our lives too.
 In a study by Orb Media, more than 80% of the samples collected from tap water on five continents tested positive for the presence of plastic fibres.

 The inability to compose means plastic is quickly polluting our environment, which comes with a whole host of problems.
 Plastic pollution is fast becoming one of the most important environmental issues we face today.